conceptdev/xamarin-forms-samples/build-2020/step-3/README.md

 **Microsoft Build 2020**

-This code sample is used in the Microsoft Build 2020 session [_Enhancing apps for Surface Duo with Xamarin_](http://aka.ms/M365sk123).
+This code sample was used in the Microsoft Build 2020 session [_Enhancing apps for Surface Duo with Xamarin_](http://aka.ms/M365sk123).

 In this step the sample is modified to support dual-screen display using the `TwoPaneView`.
 These files are added/changed: